 Interestingly, though men of this era are thought to have worn tights, that was not the case.
-What men actually had on their legs were long socks which stretched from foot to hip, creating the look of pants.
-These were held up by fasteners at the waist, and when it became fashionable for men’s doublets (the main upper body garment for men) to extend past the waist, codpieces became a necessary addition.
-Deriving from the medieval word “cod” (meaning “bag”), these items were produced in an array of colours, drawing attention to the male pubic region.
+What men actually had on their legs were long socks that stretched from foot to hip, creating the look of pants.
+Fasteners held these up at the waist.
+When it became fashionable for men’s doublets (the main upper body garment for men) to extend past the waist, codpieces became a necessary addition.
+Deriving from the medieval word “cod” (meaning “bag”), these items were produced in an array of colors, drawing attention to the male pubic region.

 Medieval underwear for women

-The lack of visual and physical sources has made trying to confirm what medieval woman wore beneath their bodices and flowing skirts more difficult.
-This gap has led to a widespread belief that women wore nothing other than a loose-fitting smock, where the fabric it was created from was dependent on your financial situation.
-Much like today, where the poorer of us choose high street and the wealthier go for designer, poorer people in the Medieval Period resigned themselves to smocks fashioned in plain cloth, whereas wealthier classes with disposable income opted for silk.
-While modern-day underwear is designed to create the desired body shape and complement the outer garments of its wearer, the shapeless smocks favoured by medieval woman contrasted the clothes worn over them.
+The lack of visual and physical sources has made trying to confirm what medieval women wore beneath their bodices and flowing skirts more difficult.
+This gap has led to a widespread belief that women wore nothing other than a loose-fitting smock, where the fabric it was created from was dependent on their financial situation.
+Much like today, where the poorer of us choose high street, and the wealthier go for designer, poorer people in the Medieval Period resigned themselves to smocks fashioned in plain cloth, whereas wealthier classes with disposable income opted for silk.
+While modern-day underwear is designed to create the desired body shape and complement the outer garments of its wearer, the shapeless smocks favored by medieval women contrasted the clothes worn over them.
 Specifically, the fashion of the Medieval Period favored tight-fitting clothes, especially on the upper half of the body.
-This style can be seen particularly towards the latter half of the 14th century, where women sought the appearance of a long waist and used a corset to achieve this.
+This style can be seen particularly towards the latter half of the 14th century, when women sought the appearance of a long waist and used a corset to achieve this.

 Women’s medieval underwear: bottom half